algosup/2024-2025-project-2-serious-game-team-7/documents/functional/functional_specifications.md

 Each node generate pollution proportionally to it's monetary value.
 The proportion can be changed by passing laws that reduce green house gases emissions in one or multiple nodes.

 ### Diplomacy

+Diplomacy allows for two countries to make a number of agreements.
+These agreement can take two forms.
+UN resolution and International agreement.

+#### International agreement

+International agreement are accord between two countries.
+Those accord can concern trade, economic assistance, or research sharing.

+##### Trade agreements

+Two countries can agree to a trade either resources or

+#### UN Resolution

+Those are agreement between every nation to pass a particular law, to pool economic resources or to share technology.

+##### UN leader

+At the beginning of a turn a country becomes the UN leader and can propose a resolution.
+The next turn a new UN leader is chosen at random but can't be the same as the previous one.

+##### Making a resolution

+The UN leader propose a resolution and all the other countries can vote to accept or reject it.
+If the resolution is accepted it is enforced the following turn.
+Otherwise nothing happens.

+#### Player income

+The main source of income for the player to spend in the game comes from taxing the different sector of the economy.

 ### Law